agap-0251/agap-0251/README.md

 # 💫 About Me:
-🔭 I’m currently learning MERN stack<br>👯 I’m looking to with open source projects <br>🤝 I’m looking for help to build better UI websites<br>⚡ Iam Anudeep and it's nice 🙂 to meet you 🤝.
+🔭 I’m currently learning MERN stack<br>👯 I’m looking to work with open source projects <br>🤝 I’m looking for help to build better UI websites<br>⚡ Iam Anudeep and it's nice 🙂 to meet you 🤝.

 ## 🌐 Socials: